teslamate-org/teslamate/website/docs/installation/docker_advanced_apache.md

 ## Requirements

-- Docker running on a machine that's always on
+- docker, docker-compse and Apache2 with mod_proxy, mod_proxy_http, mod_proxy_wstunnel, mod_rewrite and mod_ssl running on a machine that's always on
-- Two FQDN (`teslamate.example.com` & `grafana.example.com`)
+- Two FQDN (`teslamate.example.com` & `grafana.example.com`) pointing to that machine
-- An existing SSL certificate
+- An existing SSL certificate including the two above in /etc/letsencrypt/live/teslamate.<your domain>
 - External internet access, to talk to tesla.com

 ## Setup